How do I register for Corporation Tax?

 Once you have a letter from HMRC, it will show your Unique Taxpayer Reference (UTR) number, which will be needed to complete the registration for corporation tax.

 Now you can go to this page to register for Corporation Tax online.
-If you don’t have a Government Gateway user ID (you probably won’t at this point), you will need to complete the sign up process, where you’d need to provide your Companies House company registration number.
+If you don’t have a Government Gateway user ID (you probably won’t at this point), you will need to complete the sign-up process, where you’d need to provide your Companies House company registration number.
 The ID will then be emailed to the email address you specify.

-The good thing about this, is you can register for Corporation Tax at any point up to 3 months after your company started trading - counted from the first sale, or advertisement, or rent.
-There are certain things that do not count as the start of your trading period such as writing a business plan to get your business set up.
-For more guidance, use information provided by the government here.
-Our advice is that although 3 months sounds like a lot of time, make sure you allow yourself enough time to wait for any additional mail in the post.
+The good thing about this is you can register for Corporation Tax at any point up to 3 months after your company started trading—counted from the first sale, advertisement, or rent.
+Certain things do not count as the start of your trading period, such as writing a business plan to get your business set up.

 To simplify this for you, here’s a step-by-step guide: